readyapi/cligenius/docs/tutorial/options/required.md

     {!> ../docs_src/options/required/tutorial001_an.py!}
     ```

-The same way as with `types.Argument()`, the old style of using the function parameter default value is also supported, in that case you would just not pass anything to the `default` parameter.
+The same way as with `cligenius.Argument()`, the old style of using the function parameter default value is also supported, in that case you would just not pass anything to the `default` parameter.

 === "Python 3.7+ non-Annotated"